Canadian privacy law: Federal

 The Personal Information Protection and Electronic Documents Act ("PIPEDA") governs the topic of data privacy, and how private-sector companies can collect, use and disclose personal information.
 The Act also contains various provisions to facilitate the use of electronic documents.
-PIPEDA was passed in the late 1990s to promote consumer trust in electronic commerce, as well as was intended to assure other governments that Canadian privacy laws were strong enough to protect the personal information of citizens of other nationalities.
+PIPEDA was passed in 2000 to promote consumer trust in electronic commerce, as well as was intended to assure that Canadian privacy laws protect the personal information of citizens of other nationalities to be in compliance with EU data protection law.
+In recent years, there have been numerous calls for reform as PIPEDA is considered outdated and unable to address AI effectively.
+The Canadian government responded with a comprehensive reform project under Parliamentary discussion.

 PIPEDA includes and creates provisions of the Canadian Standards Association's Model Code for the Protection of Personal Information, developed in 1995.
 Like any privacy protection act, the individual must be informed of information that may be disclosed, whereby consent is given.
 This may be done through accepting terms, signing a document or verbal communication.

-In PIPEDA, "Personal Information" is specified as information about an identifiable individual, that does not include the name, title or business address or telephone number of an employee of an organization.
+In PIPEDA, "Personal Information" is specified as information about an identifiable individual, which includes both collected information and inferred information about individuals.